 The Cogut Institute for the Humanities offers a Graduate Certificate in Collaborative Humanities, available to students pursuing doctorates in the humanities and the humanistic social sciences.
 This unique and intensive program promotes interactive forms of cross-disciplinary work oriented toward the most challenging questions facing humanities research today.
 Collaboration is built through research practices dedicated to thinking together across disciplines and geographical locations.
-Participants pursue these forms of inquiry through teachimg models and student practices that experiment with group presentations, collaborative online discussions, co-authored seminar papers, and other forms of intellectual partnership.
+Participants pursue these forms of inquiry through teaching models and student practices that experiment with group presentations, collaborative online discussions, co-authored seminar papers, and other forms of intellectual partnership.

 - An expanded sense of intellectual community for doctoral students in the humanities and the humanistic social sciences

 - An intensive, unique form of interdisciplinary training, with emphasis on collaborative research, critical reflection on humanistic methods, and the development of collaborative skills

 - A valuable and distinctive credential for gratuate students to advance their professional careers

 1) Three team-taught seminars (HMAN 2400 series) by core program faculty, ideally taken in succession.
 Seminars are organized around a key interdisciplinary topic, with an emphasis on theoretical and methodological questions.
 Collaborations are built into the course requirements and may include group presentations, collaborative online discussions, co-authored seminar papers as well as other forms of intellectual partnership.
 See descriptions of 2016–17 , 2017–18, and 2018–19 courses.